Buy Alaska Miles: Up to 100% Bonus Sale on Atmos Rewards

 4. Complete payment

-Buy Alaska miles during 90 percent bonus sale showing best partner airline redemptions on Japan Airlines Cathay Pacific and Fiji Airways
+Buy Alaska miles during 100 percent bonus sale on Atmos Rewards showing best partner airline redemptions on Japan Airlines Cathay Pacific and Fiji Airways

 Points typically post instantly, but can take up to 16 hours.
 Purchases are processed by Points.com, so they won’t code as an airline purchase on your credit card.
 Use a card where you’re working toward a minimum spend or one that maximizes everyday spending.
 You must have been an Atmos Rewards member for at least 10 days before you can purchase miles.